skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # A task can set this to a smaller value than the size of a cluster.
     num_nodes: 4

-    # Docker image to use (optional), defaults to a modified version of Ubuntu 18.04.
-    docker_image: my-docker-image:latest

     # Per-node resource requirements (optional).
     resources:
       cloud: aws  # The cloud to use (optional).